A colorful set of 3D printed self portraits designed by UWM Digital Fabrication & Design students.

 • Toy Maker

-• User Experience Designer
+• User Experience / User Interface Designer

 • Visual Merchandiser

-• Visual/Special Effects Artist
+• Visual / Special Effects Artist

-• Web Designer/Developer
+• Web Designer / Developer

-Program Faculty
+Digital Fabrication & Design Program Faculty

 Which faculty you have within this program is dependent upon your chosen courses or interests.
-For a list of all Art & Design faculty and staff please follow the link below.
+For a list of all Art & Design faculty and staff please click the button below.

-• Assistant Professor, Digital Fabrication & Design
+• Associate Professor, Digital Fabrication & Design

-• Assistant Professor, Design & Visual Communications
+• Associate Professor, Design & Visual Communication

 • Area Head, Digital Fabrication & Design